qmk/qmk_firmware/keyboards/viktus/sp_mini/readme.md

 ![sp_mini](imgur.com image replace me!)

 The SP Mini is a 40% version of the SP-111 created in a collaboration of OneCreativeMind and BlindAssassin111 (Viktus owner).
 All design done by BlindAssassin111.
 The layout includes an F Row, left macro column, and arrows.
 Rotary encoders are supported in the top left and right positions.
-The board also features three through hole LED indicators and RGB underglow.

-The SP Mini has dual ATMEGA32U4 controllers linked with USB Type C. Each PCB half needs to be flashed with the firmware file, and each has a single reset button used for entering DFU mode.
-Each half also has a standard AVR ISP header for reprogramming the MCU in case of a bootloader issue.
+The SP Mini has dual ATMEGA32U4 controllers linked with USB Type C. Each PCB half has a single reset button and a standard AVR ISP header.

 * Keyboard Maintainer: [jrfhoutx](https://github.com/jrfhoutx)
 * Hardware Supported: SP Mini FE (Founder's Edition), SP Mini LC (Low Cal)
-* Hardware Availability: Viktus Designs, LLC. (https://viktus.design/)
+* Hardware Availability: Viktus Designs, LLC.

 Make example for this keyboard (after setting up your build environment):